belalipaiva/Hack-Spatial-Memory-Processing/README.md

 All rights to the dataset are reserved by the authors.

-In case after the hackathon you still thrilled to try out analysis of this type of dataset, you can access: https://buzsakilab.com/wp/database/ - Here you can find exciting and multiple electrophysiological data, fully avaible and open source.

 The CODE in this repository is released under the MIT License.